toniu/arithmetix/README.md

 ## Usage

-1. Run the API (backend) with: `cd app-backend && npm run start`
+1. Run the API (backend) with: `cd app-backend && npm start`
-2. Run the Vue frontend with: `cd app-frontend && npm run start`
+2. Run the Vue frontend with: `cd app-frontend && npm start`

-## Deployment (assumed, ubuntu.
+## Deployment (Assumption: Ubuntu.
 Similar steps for other environments)
 * Steps 0: The server should be configured to expose the ports in the configuration file and those used by nginx (80,443).
 Make sure to fill in the server domain/ip in the .env file etc. see Configuration.

-Make sure nodejs is installed and you have ran `npm i` in the app-frontend and app-backend directories.
-Make sure postgres is installed, and you have ran the initialisation script `./init-db`.
+Make sure NodeJS is installed and you have ran `npm i` in the app-frontend and app-backend directories.
+Make sure postgres is installed, and you have ran the initialisation script `./factory-db.sh`.

 * Step 1:
 build the vue app (the frontend)